Download the appDOWNLOAD

 Various states in India exercise this power independently and have enacted anti-gambling legislations within their jurisdictions conforming to the principle act of Public Gambling Act of 1867 which includes the exception of “games of skill”.
 Therefore, state laws prevail over this act.

 In this regard, the legislative acts of a certain number of states prohibits all games involving money as stakes and do not make an exception for games of skill.
-These states include Assam, Odisha, Nagaland, Andhra Pradesh, Telangana.
+These states include Assam, Sikkim, Nagaland, Andhra Pradesh, Telangana.
 Currently, residents of these states are not allowed to play poker for real money on online poker platforms.
 That said, players can still play free poker games and tournaments for leisure.

 Players from all other states in India can follow their passion and continue playing online poker for stakes on credible poker platforms on PokerBaazi.
 This has led to the rise of many prominent poker players in India who have made a name for themselves in this spectacular game of skill.